 For more information about these Posts and media inquiries, Senior Director Janica Lockhart can be reached at 206-695-3234 or email@example.com.

-German Rosas, Walla Walla, honored with Governor’s Volunteer Service Award
+German Rosas of Walla Walla was honored with the prestigious Governor’s Volunteer Service Award.

 Child Welfare-Early Learning Partnership gives greater opportunity for early learning services to children in the public child welfare system.

 The Imagine Lake City Together neighborhood planning project moves forward with input and assistance from Lake City community members.

 Proceeds from SweetHearts for Kids luncheon benefits our children in Wenatchee and the surrounding area.

 Key Pen Family Resource Center & community volunteers bring hope

 Through our partnership with Chess4Life, we had the distinguished honor of hosting the “Queen of Katwe.”